 Tifft is Free to Explore

 Access to Tifft’s grounds, boardwalks and trails is free and open to the public; donations are gratefully accepted.
-Groups of 10 or more, please call to make a reservation (suggested donation of $3 per person).
 Click here for more information on group offerings.

 Herb & Jane Darling Environmental Education Center Hours: